 |App download (Temple Run 2)||32.41MB in 1 minute and 18 seconds|

 |CNET mobile site load||8 seconds|

 Powered by a zippy dual-core 1.2GHz Snapdragon processor, the device runs very smoothly.
 Not only did it show no problem executing simple tasks, like scrolling through its five home screen pages and the app drawer, it also took care of more complicated tasks in a timely manner.
 Opening the camera took, on average, 2.22 seconds, while restarting the handset took 32 seconds.
 I also didn't experience any stuttering or stalling when I played the graphic-intense game Riptide GP.
 Though I've seen higher frame-rates and smoother game-play on other top-tier phones (like the Nexus 4), the Spirit still handled the animations speedily.

 The handset has 4.3GB of internal memory and a 2,150mAh battery, which has a reported talk time of up to seven hours.
-While I have yet to perform the battery drain test, I observed that it had a pretty decent battery life, anecdotally.
-After a 25 minute conversation, the reserves drained about four percent.
+During our battery drain test, it lasted 8.08 hours of video playback.
 According to FCC radiation standards, the phone has a digital SAR rating of 1.05W/kg.

 If $200 is way out of your budget, I suggest going for the $50 LG Motion 4G.
 You won't get the Spirit's big, bright screen, but for one-fourth of its price, you'll get a decent camera, the dual-core CPU, and Android 4.0.